BEST TRICEPS PUSHDOWN VARIATION

 With all these equipment options and different grips available, which pushdown variation is better for building up that big muscle that contributes to more than half of total upper arm size?

-I’ll be showing to you how grip difference between overhand or underhand can make a difference when it comes to the triceps pushdown.
+In this triceps pushdown exercise guide, I’ll be showing to you how grip difference between overhand or underhand can make a difference when it comes to the triceps pushdown.

 TRICEPS PUSHDOWN: OVERHAND VS UNDERHAND GRIP